pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 Finding the service area ...............................................................................
-In ths exercise, service area based on travel-time is calculated.
+In this exercise, service area based on travel-time is calculated.
 This can be calculated using ``pgrdrivingDistance`` function of pgRouting.
 Time in minutes is considered as ``cost``.
 The ``agg_cost`` column would show the time required to reach the hospital.